A strong, clear signal in a world of noise

 “To put this in perspective, worldwide annual Google searches generate about 100 petabytes of data.
 Facebook is about twice that.
 Global business emails generate about 3,000 petabytes of data.
 But the raw data from SKA Mid, we estimate, will be 62 exabytes (62,000 petabytes).

-“So [at that point] we will have to design equipment to handle something that’s 20 times larger than global email traffic.
+“We will have to design equipment to handle something that’s 20 times larger than global email traffic.
 Total global internet traffic is one zetabyte.
 Ultimately [when the full SKA is up and running, and in the long term], we’ll have five zetabytes within our internal systems alone.”

 All of this means that each stage of SKA will need supercomputers that don’t even exist yet – “with a speed of approximately 300 petaflops,” according to Diamond.
 The fastest supercomputer in the world is currently China’s Tianhe-2, which runs at 33.86 petaflops, so the SKA will need access to a computer that processes data 10 times quicker than the fastest machine on earth today.